HariSekhon/DevOps-Perl-tools/README.md

 - ```java_show_classpath.pl``` - shows java classpaths of a running Java program in a sane way
 - ```datameer-config-git.pl``` - revision controls Datameer configurations from API to Git
 - ```ibm-bigsheets-config-git.pl``` - revision controls IBM BigSheets configurations from API to Git
 - ```ambari_freeipa_kerberos_setup.pl``` - Automates Hadoop cluster security Kerberos setup of FreeIPA principals and keytab distribution to the cluster nodes.
-Designed for Hortonworks HDP but now that other vendors such as IBM and Pivotal are standarizing on Ambari it should work the same for those distributions also
+Designed for Hortonworks HDP but now that other vendors such as IBM and Pivotal are standarizing on Ambari it should work the same for those distributions as well.

 ### Setup ###